Indian Summer (1993 film)

 Indian Summer is a 1993 American comedy drama film written and directed by Mike Binder.
-The movie was filmed at Camp Tamakwa (a summer camp in Algonquin Provincial Park in Ontario, Canada), which Binder had attended for ten summers as a child camper.
+The film was filmed at Camp Tamakwa, a summer camp in Algonquin Provincial Park in Ontario, Canada, which Binder had attended for ten summers as a child camper.
 Indian Summer features an ensemble cast, including Binder's childhood friend, film director Sam Raimi, who has a supporting role in it.

 Plot

-"Unca" Lou Handler (Alan Arkin), the beloved owner and director of Camp Tamakwa, invites thirty former campers – from the camp's "golden years" two decades ago – back to the camp to announce his retirement.
+"Unca" Lou Handler, the beloved owner and director of Camp Tamakwa, invites thirty former campers from the camp's "golden years" two decades prior back to the camp to announce his retirement.
 Seven friends who attended during the summer of 1972, all now adults, respond to the invitation and return for a one-week reunion.
 Once there, the group comes to feel nostalgic memories of their youth, and unresolved feelings for each other begin to surface.

-The invitees include clothing designer Matt Berman (Vincent Spano), his cousin and business partner Brad Berman (Kevin Pollak), Matt's wife Kelly (Julie Warner), Kelly's friend and Matt's ex-girlfriend Jennifer Martin (Elizabeth Perkins), art gallery employee Jack Belston (Bill Paxton), recently widowed Beth Warden (Diane Lane), and carefree bachelor Jamie Ross (Matt Craven), who brings his much younger girlfriend, 21-year-old Gwen Daugherty (Kimberly Williams).
+The invitees include clothing designer Matt Berman, his cousin and business partner Brad Berman, Matt's wife Kelly, Kelly's friend and Matt's ex-girlfriend Jennifer Martin, art gallery employee Jack Belston, recently widowed Beth Warden, and carefree bachelor Jamie Ross, who brings his much younger girlfriend, 21-year-old Gwen Daugherty.

 While willing to participate in the camp reunion, Brad finds the place smaller and dingier than he remembers, and he can't wait to get back to managing his business.
 Matt feels trapped being in business with Brad, despite their success, because he wants to do other things with his life.

 Uncertain about his relationship with Kelly, Matt expresses renewed romantic feelings for Jennifer.
 Worldly but still single and occasionally lonely as she approaches middle age, Jennifer is tempted to reciprocate.
 Lou has other ideas, though, and he nips their tryst in the bud.
 Kelly confronts Matt about her concern that he is becoming distant, after which they work to repair their relationship.